 The main contributor to the diversity in the gut microbiota is diet.
-Having a diet rich in probiotics and prebiotics can help keep your body and mind in good health.
-Prebiotics are fermented dietary fibers that help stimulate the good bacteria in the colon.
-Here are some of the top foods containing both probiotics and prebiotics.
+Having a diet rich in probiotics (among other foods) can help keep your body and mind in good health.
+Here are some of the best probiotic foods you can add to your diet.

 A staple in Korean cuisine, kimchi is a lactic acid bacteria dominant food that can help with constipation, cholesterol reduction and strengthening the immune system.** Cabbage and radish are the most common vegetables used and is often spiced with chili that give it a spicy kick.

-Similar to other fermented foods, look for the containers that are sold in the cooler section of your grocery store and not the shelf stable variety.
-The shelf stable variety of pickles are not fermented – thus, they do not contain the beneficial bacteria.
+The fermentation process contributes to probiotics in foods, research has found.
+So, you'll want to look for pickles in brine, not vinegar, which can typically be found in containers that are sold in the cooler section of your grocery store.
+The shelf-stable variety of pickles are not fermented – thus, they do not contain the beneficial bacteria.

-Kefir is a fermented milk beverage that is not unlike yogurt but with a thinner consistency.
+Kefir is a fermented milk beverage that is similar to yogurt, but with a thinner consistency.
 It’s perfect to add to smoothies and is also high in protein, vitamin D and calcium.
 It is also low in lactose, meaning it is suitable for those that are lactose sensitive.

-This fermented beverage comes in a variety of flavors and brands.
-The vast variety of this beverage has made it difficult to research the benefits and there is some doubt that it’s as beneficial as companies claim.
-However, it still could be, and it usually is lower in sugar than soda but provides a similar fizz that consumers crave.
+This trendy beverage is created by fermenting tea and sugar with bacteria and yeast.
+It comes in many flavors and brands.
+The variety of the beverage has made it difficult to research the benefits, and there is some doubt that it’s as beneficial as companies claim.
+However, while you shouldn't reach for kombucha as your main source of probiotics, it could still be one, and it usually is lower in sugar than soda but provides a similar fizz that consumers crave.

-This is by far the most commonly known and widely available probiotics source, which may make it the best for some.
-Your best bet is choosing a variety low in added sugars and high in protein.
+Yogurt is by far the most commonly known and widely available probiotics source, which may make it the best option for some people to easily add to their diets.
+You'll want to read the label first and choose a variety low in added sugars and high in protein.